-- You may shower 24 48 hours after the biopsy, if your doctor or healthcare provider says it is okay.
+- You may shower 24 48 hours after the biopsy, if your doctor says it is okay.
 Pat the incision dry. - Do not put creams, lotions, or ointments on the biopsy site. - Do not take a bath, swim, or use a hot tub until the biopsy site is fully healed (no longer has a scab).